SJ0769/Obsidian-Notes-SJ/content/Logic/Tarski's theory of truth.md

 Since this process is recursive, the upward limit of this process is the language $\mathscr{L}_{\omega^{CK}_{1} }$.
 The reason the hierarchy must be recursive is so we have a decidable syntax ($\implies$ we know if a predicate is a truth predicate or not, that is, the number of truth predicates and levels are denumerable)

-**Note:** We cannot have a meaningful extension of the Tarski hierarchy into uncountably many meta-levels as this would result in a semantic collapse between levels due to not being recursive.
-In order to differentiate between levels, they must be indexed by recursive ordinals
+**Note:** We cannot have a meaningful extension of the Tarski hierarchy into uncountably many meta-levels as this would result in a semantic collapse between levels due to the level indexing no longer being a recursive process, meaning we can no longer differentiate between truth (i.e., what level a truth predicate is defined).
+In order to differentiate between levels, they must be indexed by recursive ordinals.

 **Note:** These are considered different languages even though they are very similar (so semantic closure is avoided)...
 In this recursively defined hierarchy you do not have the freedom of choice of meta-language (i.e. cannot have $\mathscr{L}_{0} = ZFC$ and $\mathscr{L}_{1} = PRA$, instead $\mathscr{L}_{1} = ZFC \cup T_{0}^{ZFC}(x)$)
 $\rightarrow$ where $T_{0}^{ZFC}(x)$ means the truth predicate of the theory ZFC at level 0 of the Tarski hierarchy.